Energy of test objects on black hole spacetimes: A brief review: Another proposal: Energy for observers at rest

 With this choice, there is a local sense of conservation, which means that the energy that the observer sees falling into the black hole is recovered in the mass of the black hole when it grows.
 However, if we decide to consider this as the notion of energy of the black hole horizon, we loose any contact with the {\it canonical} definition of total energy at infinity, so the energy balance that we had before with the energy ${\cE}$ and the ADM energy for the whole spacetime, is lost.
+This, in particular implies that we have to forgo the notion of `global' conservation of energy, even in the restricted context of stationary backgrounds.
+It is our belief that these considerations render the proposal of \cite{new-stuff} difficult to justify, from a physical viewpoint.\footnote{Note also that in the proposal of \cite{new-stuff} and in subsequent papers, it is argued that the `mass' $\tilde{M}$ of the black hole is proportional to its area.
+This is only partially true after certain approximations have been made that, in particular, involve the large area limit.
+One should, nevertheless, not forget that the actual relation between $\tilde{M}$ and area is much more complicated.
+Making them equal and, furthermore, equating them as operators is then an unjustified extrapolation.}